 Dr Marwan Fayed is a Lecturer in Computer Science at Stirling and advises the Scottish government on cyber security issues.

 This event is open to all and free to attend but places should be booked in advance.
-The event has now sold out but you can add your name to the waiting list here and you will be contacted if any places become available.

 For further information about this event, please contact firstname.lastname@example.org.